CSCDP/AnnexA_CiNCensus_Cleaner/README.md

 ## Step 4: 40-cincensus-CLEAN

-The 40-cincensus-CLEAN goes over one or several CIN Census files and performs a quick, low-level cleaning.
+The 40-cincensus-CLEAN goes over one or several CIN Census files (**XML**) and performs a quick, low-level cleaning.
 This programme will output one item for each input item:
 - A "cleaned" version of each CIN Census file ("cleaned-{}.xml"): The cleaning consists of removing empty or incomplete tags, removing trailing spaces, checking that date fields are dates, checking that codes used are aligned with the CIN Census guidance.
 If a field is not of the correct type/code, the code will add a "Not in proper format" mention to the data field.
 The user can open the clean XML and search for "Not in proper format" and manually edit if needed.

 To run this step, open the 40-cincensus-CLEAN notebook and run all the cells.
 You need to input the CIN folder filepath.